Getting Started: AI Risk Analysis

 You will notice on this page that there is no information about the datasets that were used to train this model, we can quickly find out that information, lets go to app.manifestcyber.com and open up the AI Explorer.

-Now that we are on the AI Explorer page, we can take the name of the model, or the hugging face URL and input it into the text box to search for the model
+Now that we are on the AI Explorer page, we can take the name of the model, or the Hugging Face URL and input it into the text box to search for the model.

 When you search with the model name, Manifest will show you recommendations for models that match up with that name.
 Select the most relevant name such as "microsoft/deberta-v3-base".
 Go ahead and click on the relevant model to kick off the analysis.